• Skip to primary navigation

 Laser resurfacing

-Laser treatments are effective on all types of acne scars; however, they are not recommended for darker skin tones due to the risk of causing hyperpigmentation.
+Laser treatments are effective for all types of acne scars; however, they are not recommended for darker skin tones due to the risk of causing hyperpigmentation.

 Chemical peels

-This treatment chemically exfoliates the topmost layer of dead skin cells to smooth out the skin’s texture and lighten hyperpigmentation.
-Chemical peels work best for PIH and atrophic scarring, though in the latter case, multiple peels may be necessary.
+This treatment chemically exfoliates the topmost layer of skin to remove dead skin cells, smooth skin’s texture and lighten hyperpigmentation.
+Chemical peels work best for dark spots left by acne and atrophic scarring, although in the latter case multiple peels may be necessary.
 Peels can treat very mild hypertrophic scarring.

-The most effective peels for acne scars use 30% salicylic acid or alpha-hydroxy acids such as glycolic acid, lactic acid or mandelic acid.
+The most effective peels for acne scars use 30% salicylic acid or alpha-hydroxy acids such as glycolic, lactic or mandelic acid.

 Microneedling

-Microneedling uses a small handheld device that pierces the skin with tiny needles.
-The process encourages the production of collagen and new, healthy skin cells.
-It is most effective on atrophic scars and PIH and is safe for all skin colors and types; however, it is not recommended for people who scar easily as the procedure can cause further scarring.
+Microneedling involves piercing the skin with a small handheld device to create microwounds, encouraging the production of collagen and new, healthy skin cells.
+It is most effective on atrophic scars and postinflammatory hyperpigmentation.
+Microneedling is safe for all skin colors and types; however, it is not recommended for people who scar easily as the procedure can worsen scarring.

 Microdermabrasion

-This scar treatment involves buffing away the uppermost layer of skin with a diamond-tipped handpiece or a spray of fine crystals.
-The procedure triggers the body’s wound healing response and encourages collagen production.
+This scar treatment involves buffing away the top layers of skin with a diamond-tipped handpiece or a spray of fine crystals.
+This procedure triggers the body’s wound-healing response and encourages collagen production.

-After a microdermabrasion session, the edges of acne scars are less visible, and scars appear shallower.
-Microdermabrasion treats PIH and mild to moderate atrophic scars.
-It is safe for all skin colors and skin types.
+After a microdermabrasion session, the edges of acne scars are less visible, and scars appear more shallow.
+Microdermabrasion treats postinflammatory hyperpigmentation and mild to moderate atrophic scars.
+It is safe for all skin tones and types.

-These at-home remedies treat PIH and do not affect other types of acne scars.
-They are less effective than OTC products and in-office procedures, usually requiring long periods of use to produce any results.
+These at-home remedies can effectively treat hyperpigmentation but have no effect on acne scars.
+They are less effective than OTC skin-lightening products and in-office procedures, and usually require long periods of use to produce any results.

 Lemon juice